TruongTriHao/tutor-support-system/README.md

 # Tutor Support System

-This repository contains a minimal MVP for the Tutor Support System implementing the main use-cases described in the project documents.
+This repository contains an MVP for the Tutor Support System.

+## Requirements

+- Node.js v16+ (Node 18+ recommended).
+- Yarn or npm installed.
+The instructions use `yarn`, but you can substitute `npm install` and `npm run` where appropriate.

 Structure
 - `/web` - Frontend (React + Vite + TypeScript + Tailwind)